elijah-waichong-chan/damaged-aircraft-mpc/README.md

 $$
 x_{k+1} = A_d x_k + B_d u_k
 $$

-allowing convex optimization while still following the nonlinear glide path.

-The output of the MPC is interpreted as **high-level commands** to an onboard autopilot, which is assumed to follow these rates within specified limits.

 This simplification allows us to study **navigation** and **trajectory planning** without modeling aerodynamics, control surfaces, or aircraft attitude.